Blog · Review Essay · Last reviewed June 25, 2026

 Benanav's central claim is that chronic under-demand for labor predates the current AI wave and cannot be explained by automation alone.
 The Labor/Le Travail review summarizes the book's argument as a challenge to automation theorists: where they see technology driving down labor demand, Benanav sees decades of slow or stagnant growth after industrial overcapacity spread globally.

 This is the book's most useful correction to AI-era debate.
 A firm may use AI to eliminate tasks, reduce staff, discipline workers, or avoid hiring.
 Those decisions are real.
 But the social meaning of those decisions depends on the surrounding economy.
 In a high-growth, high-bargaining-power environment, labor-saving tools can coincide with rising wages, shorter hours, and new roles.
-In a stagnant, weak-labor environment, the same tools can become leverage for insecurity.
+In a stagnant, weak-labor environment, the same tools can become leverage for insecurity, speedup, and worse terms.

 Automation, then, is not a single destiny.
 It is a force entering an institutional field.
 Wages, unions, public services, antitrust policy, tax rules, investment patterns, professional licensing, welfare systems, and worker voice all shape whether a technology becomes liberation, deskilling, surveillance, cost cutting, or some unstable mixture of all four.